MirnelBucan/currency-conversion/README.md

 ### Installing

-To install program on your machine to able to run in to follow next steps.
+To install program on your machine, follow steps.

 First clone the repository:
 ```